bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 #### What

-In Dev Tools click the “Elements” tab and search for “text/javascript” and “text/css”.
+In Dev Tools click the "Elements" tab and search for "text/javascript" and "text/css".

 Which will return results like this: